HomeBlog Home

 5. Time for a House Inspection

-When you're buying a home, you'll want to inspect the property for any and all things that could be wrong with it.
+It is reccommended to schedule a home inspection within 3-7 days of going under contract.
+You will want to inspect the property for any and all things that could be wrong with it.
 Some of the main items you'll want to be on the lookout for include foundation, roof, HVAC, plumbing, and electrical issues.

 Certain issues arise on a home inspection often, and there are others you'll want to ensure don't appear.
 Make sure you set your expectation that the home inspector you hire will be able to find problems with the house.

-Before your due diligence period ends, you will want to strongly consider adding pest inspectors and other specialists to your team.
+Before your due diligence period ends, you will want to strongly consider other specialized inspections including radon testing, termite inspections, and HVAC system evaulations.

 home inspection looking at windows and siding